missinglinkelectronics/psmake/README.md

 supported, and thus, `_BIF_ATTR` has to be left empty and `_BIF_FILE` set to `$(BIT)`.

+#### JTAG boot

+The Vitis Makefile can boot hardware directly over JTAG, including transferring a bitstream, the FSBL, the PMU firmware for ZynqMP, and an application.
+Currently supported are the architectures Zynq and ZynqMP.
+Loading applications to be run at a certain exception level is not supported.
+This includes the ARM Trusted Firmware (`bl31.elf`), required for e.g. Linux, on ZynqMP.
+Furthermore, device trees on Zynq and ZynqMP are not supported.

+The following JTAG boot options are available:

+`JTAG_ARCH`
+: Device architecture.
+Can either be "zynq" or "zynqmp".

+`JTAG_FSBL_PRJ`
+: FSBL used for booting.
+Should be contain the name of the FSBL application project (e.g. "fsbl" as shown in these examples)

+`JTAG_PMU_PRJ`
+: PMU firmware used for booting.
+Should be contain the name of the PMU firmware application project (template "ZynqMP PMU Firmware" on processor "psu_pmu_0").
+Optional, ignored on Zynq

+`JTAG_APP_PRJ`
+: Appplication project.
+Should be contain the name of the application project (e.g. "helloworld" as shown in these examples)

+`JTAG_PL_FILE`
+: Path to bitstream.

+The file name of a bitstream depends on the Vivado design and is often not known before the HDF has been extracted.
+In these cases, by convention, one should point the corresponding `JTAG_PL_FILE` option to a variable named like `BIT` (`BIT` will be initialized to the name of the `.xsa` file and can be automatically extracted from it.
+If the name does not match, extraction will fail and thus require the user to manually specify the bit-file.):

+    JTAG_PL_FILE = $(BIT)

+The `BIT` variable must then be provided on invocation:

+    $ make HDF=<path-to-your-hdf> BIT=hw/<bitstream>.bit

+Optionally, one can provide a default as well:

+    BIT ?= hw/design_1_wrapper.bit

+`JTAG_PL_ARG`
+: Further arguments for downloading the bitstream to the FPGA.
+For example, "early silicon" might require a parameter such as `-no-revision-check`.

 ### Setup

 Create a symlink named `Makefile` to the `vitis.mk` file: